Guide

 What's the fastest way to unsubscribe from a lot of emails?

-Open Gmail's Manage subscriptions view (top-left menu), which sorts your subscriptions by most frequent sender, and work down the list — one click each (Gmail Help).
+Open Gmail's Manage subscriptions view (top-left menu), which sorts your subscriptions by most frequent sender, and work down the list — one action each (Gmail Help).
 In Outlook, use Settings → Mail → Subscriptions.
-Ten minutes usually clears the senders responsible for most of your subscription mail.
+Start with the highest-frequency senders; completion time depends on how many distinct lists Gmail or Outlook identifies.

 Is there an app that unsubscribes from everything automatically?

-No app can remove you from every list in one action — each subscription lives on the sender's side, so it's always one request per sender.
-Tools (Flick included) can make each request a single click or swipe and batch the pass, which is honestly the whole trick.
+No app can remove you from every list in one action—each subscription lives on the sender's side, so it is always one request per sender.
+Tools can collect those sender-level decisions into one review pass; Flick keeps unsubscribe as a separate confirmed control on supported cards.

 How long after unsubscribing do the emails stop?